All Episodes

 So that's the last time I've heard from her.

-Barbara Walters will go talk to Menendez Brothers all day, and nobody cares.
+Barbara Walters will go talk to Menendez brothers all day, and nobody cares.

 Oh, that was a lousy award, so it was lousy.

-There was no politics, there was no profanity, there was no outrageousness or so forth.
+There was no politics, there was no profanity, there was no outrageousness, or so forth.

-I mean, people have sort of set the stage for demanding this kind of stuff, and as you get it, this shock value kind of stuff, you need to keep shocking people even more to maintain the impact and the uh and the effect.
+And as you get it, this shock value kind of stuff, you need to keep shocking people even more to maintain the impact and the effect.

 But I'll tell you, folks, modern media today, this doesn't surprise me.

-This is obviously a uh branch of the media, this is book publishing and so forth.
+This is book publishing and so forth.

-The jury did find him not guilty.
+A jury did find him not guilty.

-Everybody thinks the jury was whacked, everybody thinks he did it.
+Everybody thinks he did it.

 Investigators say there's nobody else that could have done it.

-Uh nobody that could have helped him out.
+Nobody that could have helped him out.

 There's no evidence to suggest anybody but him.